spicetify/docs/docs/development/api-wrapper/classes/menu.md

 ##### register

-Register the menu item to profile menu.
+Register the menu item to the profile menu.

 ```ts
 register(): void